 The Student and Exchange Visitor Information System (SEVIS) is a U.S. government system that manages data and application processes for F-1 and J-1 nonimmigrants in the United States.
-If you are beginning a new program in the U.S., you are required to pay a one-time fee before you may obtain an F-1 or J-1 visa and enter the United States.
+If you are beginning a new program in the United States, you are required to pay a one-time fee before you may obtain an F-1 or J-1 visa and enter the United States.
 The SEVIS fee is in addition to any visa fees you may be required to pay at a U.S. consulate.
 F-2 and J-2 dependent family members are not required to pay the fee.
-This fee is not a University fee and provides no funds or services to the University.
+This fee is not a university fee and provides no funds or services to the university.

 - Fee payment information can be found at U.S. Immigration and Customs Enforcement.

-- Payment and receipt of the fee must be made before a visa can be issued by a U.S. consulate and entry to the U.S.
+- Payment and receipt of the fee must be made before a visa can be issued by a U.S. consulate and you can enter the United States.

 - Payment of the fee must be made at least 3 business days prior to making an application for an F-1 or J-1 visa at a U.S. consulate.

-- Citizens of Canada and certain islands exempt from visa requirements must pay the fee at least 3 business days prior to entering the U.S. at a U.S. port of entry.
+- Citizens of Canada and certain islands exempt from visa requirements must pay the fee at least 3 business days prior to entering the United States at a U.S. port of entry.